jwindawi/dao-governance/README.md

 ### DAO practice

 As Governance Lead at Rook DAO, I have pursued two missions: developing research-driven improvements to the process while stewarding the current governance process.
+Whaat follows are work samples from each of these aspects of my work for Rook.

 *Process improvements*